TelemetryHarbor/harbor-docs/docs/intro.md

 Our documentation is organized into several key sections:

 1. **Authentication** - Learn how to secure your API requests
-2. **Data Management** - Understand how to push and manage your sensor data
+2. **Data Management** - Understand how to push and manage your ship data
 3. **GPS Integration** - Implement location tracking for your IoT devices
 4. **Visualization** - Create powerful dashboards with Grafana integration
 5. **Technical Specs** - Explore our database schema and retention policies